MaterializeInc/materialize/doc/user/content/sql/drop-index.md

     parent: 'commands'
 ---

-`DROP INDEX` removes the specified index.
+`DROP INDEX` removes an index from Materialize.

 ## Syntax